 The neurodiversity movement

-In recent years, the terminology around autism has changed dramatically due in part to the neurodiversity movement.
-This campaign calls for rethinking how we define autism by looking at the condition through the lens of human diversity.
+In recent years, the terminology around autism has changed dramatically due in part to the

 The movement aims to encourage people to value diversity in neurobiological development in the same way as in ethnicity, race, religion, gender, and sexual orientation.